 2. Have you selected a Brazilian resident to act as the company’s executive director?
 If so, have you undertaken a background search and decided on the terms of appointment?

 Until recently, all executive directors of Brazilian companies had to be permanent residents of Brazil.
-However, the Corporations Law has been changed and non-residents (including foreigners) now can be appointed as executive directors of Brazilian corporations.
+However, the Corporations Law has been changed and non-residents (including foreigners) now can be appointed as executive directors of Brazilian companies.

 Registering one or more legal entities abroad that do not hold substantial assets to act as vehicles for holding the Brazilian shares is often a valid strategy to reduce the risks involved in operating a business in Brazil.

-All foreign shareholders of companies registered in Brazil must appoint a person to hold their power of attorney.
+Non-resident shareholders of companies registered in Brazil must appoint a person to hold their power of attorney.
 The individual must permanently reside in Brazil and have at least the powers to:

 - be served on behalf of the foreign shareholder; and